tnaganawa/tungstenfabric-docs/ContrailNetworkingPrimer.md

 Note:
 Some configuration such as irb for vRouters, and bgp export policy for EVPN route needs to be written manually.

+### Multi fabric setup

+In most cases, multi fabric is a requirement to implement large DC setup, and fabric-manager supports that in several ways.

+One way is to use L3DCI feature which it natively supports, to configure EVPN T5 peer between border QFX.

+Having said that, it is also possible to configure l2 traffic between multi fabrics, with some manual configuration on QFX and tungsten fabric config-database.

+Overall idea is to set up EVPN peers between RRs in both fabrics, and make each leaf switch send EVPN routes between them.

+#### Implementation

+I'll start with this minimal setup (1912.32 is used).
+ - diagram

+Both fabric1 and fabric2 has one spine and one leaf, and spines have l3 connectivity between them.
+ - super-spine could be between them, if they don't join EVPN peer

+Firstly, greenfield onboarding or brownfield onboarding is done for two fabrics.
+ - Route Reflector for spine, and ERB-Unicast-gateway for leaf are configured
+ - underlay bgp inside each fabric will be automatically configured if greenfield onboarding is used

+After that, spine's interfaces are manually configured ip, and unicast bgp between them.

+Finally, I configured Clusters > Advanced Options > bgp-router, and updated associated peer, to include other fabric's spine.
+ - If one of the peers is configured, schema-transformer automatically update other side

+Then EVPN peer will be up between RRs to make all the leaves interchange EVPN route, and other objects like virtual-network, virtual-port-group, logical-router can be used in both fabric.
+ - RR and tungsten fabric control EVPN peer also will be up

+I'll attach BMS to BMS and BMS to VM ping result for L2, L3 traffic, for reference purpose.

+So it is not too difficult to configure multiple fabrics and vRouters under that, even if l2 extension between fabrics is a requirement.

 ### PNF integration